HackSoc/hacksoc.org/README.md

 ## Installation

-After you've clone the repository, create a new **virtual environment** with the following:
+After you've cloned the repository, create a new **virtual environment** with the following:
 ```
 python3.7 -m venv venv/
 ```